MicrosoftDocs/customer-insights/ci-docs/journeys/developer/extend-consent.md

 | ------------- | ---- | ----------- |
 | consents | `EntityCollection` | List of consents for given request |

-Each entity in the `consents` collection should be having following properties:
+Each entity in the `consents` collection should have the following properties:

 | Property name | Type | Description | Sample |
 | ------------- | ---- | ----------- | ------ |